 Neutering prevents testicular cancer in male dogs and lessens their chances of developing prostate cancer.
-It also makes them better pets with far less desire to roam, fight with other male dogs or engage in inappropriate mounting.
+It also makes them better pets with far less desire to roam, fight with other male dogs or engage in inappropriate mounting, says the Long Beach Animal Hospital.
 Urine marking is less frequent or eliminated entirely after neutering.

-Some veterinarians practice pediatric neutering, sterilizing puppies as early as 8 weeks of age.
+Some veterinarians practice pediatric dog castration, sterilizing puppies as early as 8 weeks of age, according to MSPCA Angell.
 Many vets prefer the traditional neutering age of about 6 months, when puppies turn into an adolescents.
 Dogs can be neutered well into adulthood and even into their senior years.

 If your dog has an undescended testicle, neutering surgery is more complicated.
 Removing just the descended testicle will render the dog sterile, but it won't eliminate other undesirable behaviors of intact male dogs.
 That retained testicle is also a strong candidate for cancer.

 The retained testicle may be near the scrotum, not quite dropped in, or it could be in your dog's abdomen.
-Your vet will locate the testicle ahead of time via ultrasound.
+Your vet will locate the testicle ahead of time via ultrasound, says VCA Animal Hospitals.
 If the retained testicle is located in the inguinal canal near the scrotum, she will make an additional incision to remove it.
 If it's located in the abdomen, she must make an incision there to take it out.

-Your dog might come home the same day as his surgery or might stay in the hospital overnight.
+Your dog might come home the same day as his neuter surgery or might stay in the hospital overnight.
 Your vet will supply you with pain medication to administer for a few days.
-Keep your dog quiet for several days after the operation, and allow no vigorous exercise.
+Keep your dog quiet for several days after the operation, and allow no vigorous exercise, recommends Spay Spa and Neuter Nook.
 If your dog had abdominal surgery for a retained testicle, his recovery will take longer.